jeroenmeulendijks/gdax-tradebot/README.md

 API_PASS = ""
 API_URL = "https://api.gdax.com/" # Sandbox: https://api-public.sandbox.gdax.com/

-TEST_MODE = 1 # 0 for actual trading against the exchange; 1 for test mode
+TEST_MODE = 1       # 0 for actual trading against the exchange; 1 for test mode (no trading!)
-USE_TEST_PRICES = 1 # 0 to get prices from gdax, 1 to use test prices in candles.py
+USE_TEST_PRICES = 0 # 0 to get prices from gdax, 1 to use test prices in candles.py
 ```

 The project was built and tested with Python 3.6.4.
 To install the required packages, run the following: